niclui/writing/_posts/2021-12-31-Semantic-segmentation-of-images-of-satellites.md

 In each case, a backbone pre-trained on ImageNet was incorporated to leverage transfer learning in extracting features from the input image.

 ### I. U-Net
+<a href="https://medium.com/@keremturgutlu/semantic-segmentation-u-net-part-1-d8d6f6005066">U-Net</a> is an encoder-decoder network which aims to provide precise localization even when using a
+smaller dataset than is typically used for image segmentation tasks.

 ### II.
 HRNet
+<a href="https://towardsdatascience.com/hrnet-explained-human-pose-estimation-sematic-segmentation-and-object-detection-63f1ce79ef82">HRNet</a> (High-Resolution Net) is a CNN developed specifically to retain and use high-resolution inputs
+throughout the network, resulting in better performance for segmentation tasks.
+HRNet aims to provide high spatial precision, which is desirable in this task due to the variety of classes and class imbalance.

 ### III.
 DeepLab
+<a href="https://towardsdatascience.com/the-evolution-of-deeplab-for-semantic-segmentation-95082b025571">DeepLab</a> is a CNN developed and open-sourced by Google that relies heavily on
+<a href="https://towardsdatascience.com/review-deeplabv3-atrous-convolution-semantic-segmentation-6d818bfd1d74">Atrous Convolution</a>
+to perform image segmentation tasks.
+More specifically, we used the latest iteration of the DeepLab model at time of writing, DeepLabv3+, as implemented by FastAI.

 ## Loss Functions
 We also experimented with a variety of loss functions to mitigate the class imbalance in the dataset (for instance, the background/non-essential satellite parts